This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 - take action as appropriate following conversion of I & S grades of potential Academic Concern students; and

-- ensure sanctions imposed by the Faculty Progress and Appeals Committees are implemented and enforced.
+- ensure the resolutions of the Faculty Progress and Appeals Committees are implemented.

-- an explanation for their poor academic performance and supporting documentary evidence;
+- an explanation for their previous academic performance and supporting documentary evidence;

-- information about any remedial actions that they have undertaken since first being advised of their at risk status;
+- information about any remedial actions that they have undertaken since first being advised of their Stage One status;

 - their prioritised selection of up to three courses for the subsequent term, noting that these courses must be consistent with the program in which they are enrolled; and

-- strategies that they plan to follow for Getting Back on Track and improve their academic performance, if permitted to continue.
+- strategies that they plan to follow to improve their academic performance, if permitted to continue.

 Faculty Progress and Appeals Committee